All essays

 Context failures

 The model is asked to do a task without the information it would need to do the task well.
 The user knows something the system does not.
 The system has access to a database that the model cannot query.
 A previous turn established a constraint, but the current turn does not carry it.
 In each case, the model either fabricates to fill the gap or answers thinly.
 Neither outcome is a model problem.
-It is a context engineering problem: the discipline of deciding what the system remembers, what it retrieves, what it hands across, and what it lets go.
+It's a context engineering problem: the discipline of deciding what the system remembers, what it retrieves, what it hands across, and what it lets go.
 A great deal of what reads as hallucination in production logs is, on inspection, the model confidently completing a pattern in the absence of the one fact that would have corrected it.

 Feedback failures

 The system produces an output.
 The user does something with it.
 Some of what they do, the click, the follow up question, the abandonment, contains information about whether the output served them.
 In many production systems, that information is never routed back into the loop that would improve the next output.
 Reinforcement learning from human feedback has become a popular phrase, but the day to day version of it, the capturing of labeled moments, the promotion of useful examples into an evaluation set, the deliberate closing of the improvement loop, is often absent.
 The result is a system that stops learning from its own operation.
 Practitioners mistake this for the model plateauing.
-The model is not plateauing.
+The model isn't plateauing.
 The feedback architecture is missing.

 Handoff failures